Pit cave

-A pit cave, shaft cave or vertical cave—or often simply called a pit (in the US) and pothole or pot (in the UK); jama in South Slavic languages scientific and colloquial vocabulary (borrowed since early research in the Western Balkan Dinaric Alpine karst)—is a type of cave which contains one or more significant vertical shafts rather than being predominantly a conventional horizontal cave passage.
-Pit caves typically form in limestone as a result of long-term erosion by water.
+A pit cave, shaft cave or vertical cave—or often simply called a pit (in the US) and pothole or pot (in the UK); jama in Slavic languages scientific and colloquial vocabulary (borrowed since early research in the Western Balkan Dinaric Alpine karst)—is a type of cave which contains one or more significant vertical shafts rather than being predominantly a conventional horizontal cave passage.
+Pits typically form in limestone as a result of long-term erosion by water.
 They can be open to the surface or found deep within horizontal caves.
-Among cavers, a pit is a vertical drop of any depth that cannot be negotiated safely without the use of ropes or ladders.
+Among US cavers, a pit, usually referred to as a 'pitch' in UK English, is a vertical drop of any depth that cannot be negotiated safely without the use of ropes or ladders.

 Pit caving

 Techniques

-Exploration into pit caves ("vertical caving", also called "potholing" in the UK and "pit caving" in US English) requires the use of equipment such as nylon kernmantle rope or cable ladders.
-The specialized caving techniques of single rope technique (SRT) is common practice and the preferred method of pit exploration for cavers worldwide.
+Exploration of pit caves ("vertical caving", also called "potholing" in the UK and "pit caving" in US English) requires the use of equipment such as nylon kernmantle rope or cable ladders.
+The specialized caving techniques of single rope technique (SRT) are common practice and the preferred method of pit exploration for cavers worldwide.
 SRT involves the use of 8–11 mm nylon static rope and mechanical descenders/ascenders.

 Vertical caving is a specialized sport that should be undertaken only after acquiring knowledge of, and expertise in, proper vertical caving equipment and its use.
 For obvious reasons, vertical caving is more dangerous than "horizontal caving".
-Vertical caving requires the intimate understanding of ropes, knots, anchors, abseiling/rappelling devices and ascending systems, and techniques for passing rebelays, and deviations, knot passes (where two ropes are joined mid-hang) and changeovers ((the act of switching from rappel to climb, or vice versa, whilst on rope).
-Experienced cavers typically are knowledgeable in self rescue techniques such as rigging pulley-jammers and doing pick-offs (the act of rescuing a stranded caver from his rope and returning him/her to the ground).
+Vertical caving requires an understanding of ropes, knots, anchors, abseiling/rappelling devices and ascending systems, and techniques for passing rebelays, deviations, knot passes (where two ropes are joined mid-hang) and changeovers (the act of switching from rappel to climb, or vice versa, whilst on rope).
+Experienced cavers are typically knowledgeable in self-rescue techniques such as rigging pulley-jammers and doing pick-offs (the act of rescuing a stranded caver from his rope and returning him/her to the ground).